zeta9097/functions/README.md

 12. Outlier_MMM(df, columns, type='median')
     This function is designed to identify and handle outliers in the specified columns of a given DataFrame.
 It uses the Interquartile Range (IQR) method to determine outliers and replaces the outliers with a user-defined statistic (mean, median, or mode).

-    Parameters:
-    df (DataFrame): The input pandas DataFrame that contains the data to be processed. columns (list of str): A list of column names in the DataFrame where outlier handling should be applied. type (str, optional): The statistic used to replace the outliers.
-It can be one of 'mean', 'median', or 'mode'.
+    -   df (DataFrame): The input pandas DataFrame that contains the data to be processed. columns (list of str): A list of column names in the DataFrame where outlier handling should be applied.
+    -   type (optional): It can be one of 'mean', 'median', or 'mode'.
 The default is 'median'.

 13. LowVarianceCols(df)
     This function detects columns in a DataFrame with very low variance (i.e., columns where the values are almost constant or do not vary much).
 Columns with zero variance are identified as low-variance columns.
 Returns a list of column names that have low variance (IQR = 0)

-    Parameters:
-    df (DataFrame): The input pandas DataFrame for which low variance columns need to be identified.
+    -   df (DataFrame): The input pandas DataFrame for which low variance columns need to be identified.
-    Method: